Novo Nordisk Pump Priming Guidelines

 Areas of Interest

 It is expected that these projects will be codeveloped and should have relevance to understanding human cardiometabolic biology and disease.
 Priority will be given to projects aligned with NNRCO’s areas of interest, such as human genetics, human cellular disease models, functional genomics, multi-omics, high content imaging, phenotypic screens and computational biology.
-Due to the collaborative nature of the project it is expected that either party could bring expertise covering one or more of these areas of interest.
-Applications should describe the translational potential of projects, such as the use of human-relevant tissues and assays, and how results will help elucidate cardiometabolic disease mechanisms and targets.
+Due to the collaborative nature of the project, it is expected that either party could bring expertise covering one or more of these areas of interest.
+Applications should describe the translational potential of projects, such as the use of human-relevant tissues and assays, and how results will help elucidate cardiometabolic disease mechanisms and potentially identify targets.

 It is expected that most pump priming research will be precompetitive and that any arising IP would be joint (Subject to contract & 3rd party funders if present).